Research in the Sierra Nevada region of California illustrates the varying flower choices of bumble bees.

-In addition, the study found some previously undocumented bumble bee-plant associations; for instance, Bombus bifarius (sometimes known as the two-form bumble bee) preferentially selected thickstem aster flowers Eurybia integrifolia, while the black tail bumble bee (Bombus melanopygus) preferentially selected Rydberg’s penstemon flowers (Penstemon rydbergii).
-They also found that bees use different species of flowers at different times in the summer, as early blooming flowers are replaced by late-blooming flowers.
+In addition, the study found some previously undocumented bumble bee-plant associations; for instance, Bombus bifarius (sometimes known as the two-form bumble bee) preferentially selected thick stem aster flowers Eurybia integrifolia, while the black tail bumble bee (Bombus melanopygus) preferentially selected Rydberg’s penstemon flowers (Penstemon rydbergii).
+They also found that bees use different species of flowers at different times in the summer, as early-blooming flowers are replaced by late-blooming flowers.

 “We discovered plants that were big winners for all bumble bee species but, just as importantly, plant species that were very important for only a single bumble bee species,” says Helen Loffland, a meadow species specialist with The Institute for Bird Populations.
 “This study allowed us to provide a concise, scientifically based list of important plant species to use in habitat restoration that will meet the needs of multiple bumble bee species and provide blooms across the entire annual lifecycle.”

-The USDA Forest service has already put the study’s results to use.
+The USDA Forest Service has already put the study’s results to use.
 “Restoration planning on the Plumas National Forest is already using these results to identify areas where restoration efforts may increase availability or improve quality of bumble bee habitat,” says co-author Matthew Johnson, who is the Wildlife, Fish, Rare Plants and Invasive Species Program Manager at the Plumas National Forest.
-In addition, Forest Service personnel have collected seed from plants favored by bumble bees and are experimenting with the best way to use in them in seed mixes.
+In addition, Forest Service personnel have collected seeds from plants favored by bumble bees and are experimenting with the best way to use them in seed mixes.
 Johnson says he also hopes to work with students at Greenville High School in Greenville, California, and Feather River College in Quincy, California, to propagate bumble bee-friendly plants for use in restoration.

-A better understanding of bumble bees’ flower preferences will aid in conservation of declining bee species.
+A better understanding of bumble bees’ flower preferences will aid in the conservation of declining bee species.
 “This sort of knowledge can really increase the effectiveness of restoration for bumble bees,” says Loffland, “and in a way that is relatively easy and cost-effective to implement.”